Berghopper/GAPGOM/README.md

 - [] Add chromosomal distance correlations on top of regular scoring.
 - [] Along with the previously two mentioned GREAT-like features, include Enrichr into the pipeline.
 - [] Added AnnotationHub intergration so more annotation data can be used.

+# Building package from scratch

+Clone the repository with `git clone https://github.com/Berghopper/GAPGOM.git`.
+Make a new package project with an existing directory using the latest Rstudio.
+After having the project loaded, first make sure you have all the packages from the DESCRIPTION file installed (both Imports and Suggests packages). `stats`, `utils` and `methods` are all standard R packages and packages that reside on cran are: `Matrix`, `plyr`, `magrittr`, `data.table`, `igraph`, `matrixStats`, `testthat`, `pryr`, `knitr`, `rmarkdown`, `prettydoc`, `ggplot2`, `kableExtra`, `profvis`, `reshape2`.
+The rest of the packages can be found on Bioconductor.

+After installing all dependencies, the project can be built/compiled with Rstudio, click on the `build tab` > `more` and choose your option.
+Building might also require additional packages such as `devtools`.
+For building vignettes, you can use the `devtools::build_vignettes()` command.
+The built package should be able to be loaded with regular `install.packges()` using `type="source"`